 An advantage the mobile apps have over their desktop cousins is that they allow you to browse and download files backed up from any connected desktop or mobile device.

-There are prettier desktop cloud backup clients out there.
-We would also love to see the ability to browse backups from different connected devices in the desktop clients as well as mobile apps.
+Although there are prettier desktop cloud backup clients out there, this service is extremely good at what it does.
+That said, we would love to have the ability to browse backups from different connected devices in the desktop clients as well as mobile apps.

-Optional end-to-end encryption is nice, although it’s a shame this prevents you from sharing files and folders.
-There is also no getting away from the fact the IDrive is a closed-source product from a US company, so even with e2ee enabled there are no guarantees your data is safe from the NSA.
+Optional end-to-end encryption is nice, although it's a shame this prevents you from sharing files and folders.
+There is also no getting away from the fact the IDrive is a closed-source product from a US company, which might make the more paranoid concerned about its US base and the NSA.